A Roadmap from Learning to Research

 The core framework is a three-stage progression from learning to doing research:

-Full projects (1-2 week sprints).
-Work in sprints, post-mortem after each, and pivot unless the project has real momentum.
-At this stage, start practicing the slower skills: generating good research ideas, knowing the literature, writing things up, and developing research taste.
+3. Full projects (one- to two-week sprints).
+Review the evidence after each sprint and pivot unless the project has real momentum.
+This stage adds slower skills: generating research ideas, reading the relevant literature, writing results clearly, and developing judgment about which leads deserve more time.

 Research as a Skill Breakdown